HyperKat/ws-navigator_0.5/README.md

 This is my first version of a push/pull menu as modul for joomla 3... for 3d content flip effect you need to wrapp your content, see example index.php of the protostar template.

+see an example of them menu on : http://www.newsite.kl-marketing.de

 Don't rename the wrapper classes...

 Next steps